Updated:

 "It's an opportunity for students who have a safe space, it's a place for them to regulate.
 And it's also a space for staff to access for their own mental health."

-Additionally, various external partners support Wellbeing Hubs, such as local authority or NHS services, local mental health organisations, student welfare, and parent support agencies that work closely with the wellbeing team.
+Additionally, various external partners support Wellbeing Hubs, such as local authority or NHS services, local mental health organisations, student welfare, SEND support and parent support agencies that work closely with the wellbeing team.
 The goal of these services is to provide all-around support to students in all aspects of their lives that promote positive mental health and wellbeing.

 "Over the last three years, we've grown the services the Wellbeing Hub offers from just interventions to it being central to our whole school approach to mental health by providing a safe space, providing opportunities for supportive conversations and meetings with students and parents, a place where we can do mediations, a place for us to provide one-to-ones and group intervention.
 The plan moving forward is to continue the development and building of the Wellbeing Hub."